Gubaer/josm-contourmerge-plugin/how-to-build.md

 ```bash
 $ ./gradlew publishToGithubRelease
 ```
 Make sure the release exists and the `contourmerge.jar` is available for this
 release: [https://github.com/Gubaer/josm-contourmerge-plugin/releases]

-5. Update the download link in the JOSMs plugin registry

-For the time being this has to be done manually.

 * Open [https://josm.openstreetmap.de/wiki/PluginsSource]
 * Edit the page and update the link to the `contourmerge.jar`